 For the kale salad:

-- 1 bundle of kale, ribs removed and leaves chopped
+- 1 bunch of kale, leaves removed from the stems & chopped

 - 5-6 clementine oranges, peeled, sectioned and cut in half

-- Extra light tasting olive oil (or your favorite olive oil)
+- Extra light tasting olive oil (for massaging the kale)*

 - Cracked black pepper